Key support person and patient advocates

 - the patient is in the end stages of life.

-The Health Consumer Service is a group of trained, professional and approachable people who provide a free and confidential service for consumers who are concerned about the health care service they have received, feel they may need to make a medical complaint, or are confused about how the health system works and what they need to do.
+The Health Consumer Service Trust is a group of professional and approachable people who provide a free and confidential service for people who:

-There is also a national Health and Disability Advocacy network that provides a free service and can assist you to resolve your complaint about a health or disability service.
+The Health and Disability Advocacy network provides a free service that can help you resolve a complaint about a health or disability service.

 The Code and your rights